 EU Blue Card – it is a permit that allows highly skilled workers from Non-EU/EEA counties to live and work in Europe for a duration of up to 4 years.

 - A recognized university degree or a university degree comparable to a German university degree.
 You can check if your diploma fits into criteria under “foreign university degrees” on this website.

-- A job that matches your qualifications, with an annual gross salary of at least 55,200 EUR (Germany).
+- A job that matches your qualifications, with an annual gross salary of at least 56,800 EUR (Germany) in 2021.

 Sometimes it could be hard to find an employer, who is ready to pay such as a high salary.
 Luckily there is another regulation applicable to the level of earning, which you can see below.